-The Creative Computing BSc at Westminster combines creativity with technical expertise, preparing students for careers in the digital technology and immersive media industries.
+At Westminster, we provide students with the opportunity to combine creativity with technical expertise, either through their course or independent projects, preparing them for careers in the digital technology and immersive media industries.
 Students gain hands-on experience with web and 3D technologies, interactive media, and industry-standard tools, developing the programming, design, and professional skills needed to create innovative digital experiences.

-At the heart of the course is the Immersive Development Lab, a state-of-the-art facility featuring motion capture, VR/AR, spatial audio, and virtual production technology.
+Our Immersive Development Lab, is a state-of-the-art facility featuring motion capture, VR/AR, spatial audio, and virtual production technology.
 The Lab gives students the space, equipment, and support to experiment, develop ambitious projects, and collaborate on research or industry briefs.

-In this Q&A, we speak with Jeff Ferguson, Senior Lecturer and Director of the Lab, about the course, the Lab, and how students are prepared to navigate the ever-changing world of creative technology.
+In this Q&A, we speak with Jeff Ferguson, Senior Lecturer and Director of the Lab, about the Lab, and how students are prepared to navigate the ever-changing world of creative technology.

 Can you tell us a bit about yourself and your area of expertise?